-Maximum Principal Sums

-invested for greater than one

-year (excluding property £5m £5m £5m
+Treasury Indicator & Limit 2016/17 2017/18 2018/19 2019/20 Maximum Principal Sums invested for greater than one year (excluding property investments) £5m £5m £5m £5m

-investment and loans to Council

-subsiduaries).

 3.5.5 Investment Risk & Security Benchmarking

 These benchmarks are simple guides to maximum risk and so may be breached from time to time, depending on movements in interest rates and counterparty criteria.
 The purpose of the benchmarks is that officers will monitor the current and trend position and amend the operational strategy to manage risk as conditions change.
 Any breach of the benchmarks will be reported, with supporting reasons in the Mid-Year or Annual Report.
 In line with the Treasury Management Strategy, the Council has managed to invest with those institutions who offered the best rate and the investment portfolio is above the overall benchmark during the year to date.